Analyzing Esports Entertainment Group (GMBL) & Its Competitors

 |Esports Entertainment Group Competitors

-Esports Entertainment Group presently has a consensus price target of $11.00, suggesting a potential upside of 2,157.80%.
-As a group, “Amusement & recreation services” companies have a potential upside of 48.66%.
-Given Esports Entertainment Group’s stronger consensus rating and higher possible upside, equities analysts plainly believe Esports Entertainment Group is more favorable than its competitors.
+Esports Entertainment Group currently has a consensus price target of $11.00, indicating a potential upside of 2,344.44%.
+As a group, “Amusement & recreation services” companies have a potential upside of 55.61%.
+Given Esports Entertainment Group’s stronger consensus rating and higher possible upside, research analysts plainly believe Esports Entertainment Group is more favorable than its competitors.

 Summary